sagitarius29/laravel-subscriptions/README.md

 use Sagitarius29\LaravelSubscriptions\Entities\PlanInterval;

 $plan = Plan::create(
-        'name of plan',
+        'name of plan', //name
-        'this is a description',
+        'this is a description', //description
-        0,
+        0, // free days
-        1
+        1 // sort order
     );
 $features = [
     PlanFeature::make('listings', 50, 1),